Posts

 Image

 In the construction industry, estimation is a fundamental process used to projection the probable cost of a project before actual construction begins.
 Budgeting, Project planning, resource allocation are all made easier with an accurate estimate.
 It helps both the client and the contractor understand the financial scope of the project, compare tenders and avoid spending beyond budget.
 To prepare an accurate estimate, a organized approach or procedure must be followed.
-The methods of estimation that are commonly used in construction are described in detail in this article.
-1. Data Collection for the Project : The first step in estimation is collecting all necessary project information, which includes: Drawings: The following drawings like Architectural drawing, structural drawings, Electrical drawings, Plumbing drawings and HVAC drawings are the major inputs for prepare the accurate estimate and costing.
-Specifications: Detailed specification and descriptions of materials, workmans...
+In this article, we are able to give an explanation for the manner or approach of estimating in construction , the kinds of estimates, the significance of estimation and the step-by means of-step method utilized by expert estimators.
+What Is Construction Estimating?
+Construction estimating is a process of predicting the total cost that will be required to complete a construction project.
+This involves determining the quantities of materials, labor, equipment, and overheads, applying their respective unit rates to find t...